 Since this is an online course, there are students across the US and even in other countries.
 Take into account the weather conditions in your area and plan to collect on warm, sunny days.
 Also, feel free to set up collection trips and invite others from the class.
 You never know, someone may be close enough to attend (The UF Entomology Club will also have collecting trips.).
 Oh, while we are on that subject, if someone collects a specimen for you, please add their name as the collector at the end of the locality label.
-You can trade up to 10% of your specimens with others in the class, but the other 90% must be collected by you.
+You can trade up to 10% of your specimens with others in the class, but the other 90% must be collected by you or when you were on a collecting trip with others.
 Purchased collections/specimens are not allowed nor or specimens that have been in colonies from pet stores or labs (more details below).
 You may also not use specimens that have been previously graded for other classes, even ones not taken at UF.
+If you have a question about an insect you collected before the semester began, please ask about it during office hours.
+If it has not been evaluated for a grade, you may use it as long as the locality label is correct.
+Do not change the original label.